Speden Spelit: Airing times

-The Spede Special was aired Wednesdays on 18.30–19.30.
-The Spedestroika and also Speden sallitut leikit were aired on 18.00-19.00.
-In September 1992 Speden sallitut leikit was moved to air Thursdays on 20.00-21.00.
-From 1992 to 1998 Speden Spelit was also aired Thursdays on 20.00-21.00.
-From 1999 to 2001 it was aired twice a week Wednesdays and Fridays.
-After the death of Spede Pasanen the airing time was moved to Friday 18.00-19.00.
+The Spede Special was aired Wednesdays on 18:30–19:30.
+The Spedestroika and also Speden sallitut leikit were aired on 18:00–19:00.
+In September 1992, Speden sallitut leikit was moved to air Thursdays on 20:00–21:00.
+From 1992 to 1998, Speden Spelit was also aired Thursdays on 20:00–21:00.
+From 1999 to 2001, it was aired twice a week Wednesdays and Fridays.
+After the death of Pasanen, the airing time was moved to Friday 18:00–19:00.

 Format

-In Speden Spelit four celebrity contestant were participating in different games, contesting against each other.
-After each game the winning celebrity played against Pasanen for a money bet (2,000, 3,000 or 4,000 marks).
-Despite his age, Pasanen was in good physical condition and usually won the contestant even in the games that required physical strive.
+In Speden Spelit, four celebrity contestant were participating in different games, contesting against each other.
+After each game, the winning celebrity played against Pasanen for a money bet (2,000, 3,000 or 4,000 marks).
+Despite his age, Pasanen was in good physical condition and usually won against the contestant even in the games that required physical activity.
 For example, world-class association football player Sami Hyypiä was defeated by Pasanen in skipping rope.
 Pasanen was a competitive character and it was not unusual him to lose his cool after a defeat.